Nutellove/JavascriptClassBundle/Resources/doc/index.rst

 * for writing only :
   * write
   * w
-* for rading and writing :
+* for reading and writing :
   * readwrite
   * rw